AidaDSP/AidaDSP.github.io/aida_dsp_os_manual.md

 In this mode you can either

-1. Use the hmi to load a virtual pedalboard
+1. Use the hmi to load a virtual pedalboard already saved on the board
-2. Connect with ethernet cable with your Pc to use Mod Duo web editor (http://10.10.10.1:8888)
+2. Create or modify a new virtual pedalboard using the web editor

 ### Available hmi pages in Mod Duo mode